Patchethium/Anthe/README.md

 - Tailwind CSS IntelliSense
 - Tauri

 Note: You may need to download and install some of the extensions manually if you're using VSCodium.

 ### Fork this repository

 You may find the fork button on the top right corner.

+## Prerequisites

+The tech stack we use is Rust,

 ### Clone your own fork
 ```sh